 Almost 70 years after the legendary Mercedes-Benz 300 SL debuted, the development of the new SL generation is for the first time completely in the hands of Mercedes-AMG – The enthusiasm and expectations are unparalleled.
 We speak with Jochen Hermann and Dennis Heck of Mercedes-Benz Classic.

 In 1952, there was little reason for many motorsport enthusiasts to celebrate.
 Why?
 Mercedes-Benz.
 In the early 50s, the brand decided to return to racing – and pulled away from the pack.
 The 300 SL, developed by gifted engineers, stepped onto the world stage.
+With two double, one triple, and even a quadruple victory in the five most important races of the year, it completely outperformed the competition.
 A legend was born.
-And who would have thought that it would hit the road as a production car just two years later?
+Who would have thought that it would hit the road as a production car just two years later?

 Nearly 70 years of uninterrupted history later, a new chapter beckons.
 For the R 232 series, the development of the SL is in the hands of Mercedes-AMG for the first time.
 Great hands at that, of course, because as Jochen Hermann, Technical Managing Director at Mercedes-AMG, says: "We have to put a car on the road that makes everyone say, Wow, an icon is back – and it's still an AMG"